-Leanne Kiernan is an Irish professional footballer who plays as a striker for Women's Super League club Liverpool and the Republic of Ireland national team.
+Leanne Amy Kiernan is an Irish professional footballer who plays as a striker and represents the Republic of Ireland women’s national team at senior level.
+She has played club football in Ireland and England with teams including Shelbourne, West Ham United and Liverpool.

 Aged only 17, she scored a hat-trick against Wexford Youths in the FAI Women's Cup final.